phaserjs/phaser/README.md

 If you have a feature request, or have written a small game or demo that shows Phaser in use, then please get in touch.
 We'd love to hear from you.

 Before submitting a pull request, please run your code through [JSHint](http://www.jshint.com/) to check for stylistic or formatting errors.
 To use JSHint, first install it by running `npm install jshint`, then test your code by running `jshint src`.
+This isn't a requirement, we are happy to receive pull requests that haven't been JSHinted, so don't let it put you off contributing - but do know that we'll reformat your source before going live with it.

 You can do this on the Phaser board that is part of the [HTML5 Game Devs forum](http://www.html5gamedevs.com/forum/14-phaser/) or email: rich@photonstorm.com